shawakash54/javascript_snippets/readme.md

 - For explanation on this keyword, check this_keyword directory

-- Fot ES6 syntax, check es6 directory
+- For ES6 syntax, check es6 directory